 Our business is heavily dependent on consumer demand and preferences, and our key partners' respective abilities to adapt to changes in consumer demand and preferences.
 Further, retail vehicle sales are cyclical and historically have experienced periodic downturns characterized by oversupply and weak demand.
 These cycles are often dependent on general economic conditions and consumer confidence, as well as levels of discretionary personal income, credit availability and interest rates.
-In addition, in recent periods fuel prices have been unstable and have reached historically high levels.
-If gasoline prices become unstable, this could cause a reduction in automobile purchases and a further shift in buying patterns from less fuel-efficient luxury or SUV models (which typically provide higher profit margins to automotive retailers) to smaller, more fuel-efficient and economical vehicles (which typically have lower profit margins).
+In addition, a general reduction in demand for new vehicles, or an oversupply of such vehicles, could result in a need for us to sell vehicles at a lower price, reducing our revenue per new vehicle sold and our new vehicle margins.
+In addition, in recent years fuel prices have been unstable and at some points reached historically high levels.
+Despite a recent decline in oil prices, gasoline prices could increase in the future, which could cause a reduction in automobile purchases and a shift in buying patterns from less fuel-efficient luxury or SUV models (which typically provide higher profit margins to automotive retailers) to smaller, more fuel-efficient and economical vehicles (which typically have lower profit margins).
 A shift in preferences by consumers to smaller, more economical vehicles due to pricing, fuel costs or otherwise may have a material adverse effect on our revenues and results of operations.

-While a decline in vehicle purchases in some instances creates additional demand for parts and services due to the aging of and increased wear and tear on existing vehicles, in difficult economic conditions, people often delay nonessential service and repairs on their vehicles.
-Continued delays on the service and repairs of vehicles due to a continual decline in economic conditions or otherwise could have a material adverse effect on the revenues and results of operations of our parts and service business, which has traditionally produced higher profit margins for our business relative to vehicle sales.
-Conversely, in the recent past, we have seen the prices of used vehicles generally increase, creating an increased demand for new vehicles.
+In the recent past, we have also seen the price of used vehicles generally increase, creating an increased demand for new vehicles.
 A relative increase in new vehicle sales versus used vehicle sales could have an adverse effect on our results of operations as used vehicle sales have traditionally produced relatively higher profit margins than new vehicle sales for our business.

+While a decline in vehicle purchases in some instances creates additional demand for parts and services due to the aging of, and increased wear and tear on existing vehicles, in difficult economic conditions, people often delay nonessential service and repairs on their vehicles.
+Delays on the service and repairs of vehicles due to a decline in economic conditions or otherwise could have a material adverse effect on the revenues and results of operations of our parts and service business, which has traditionally produced higher profit margins for our business relative to vehicle sales.

-If our brand mix is significantly concentrated, and the manufacturer of one or more of those brands experiences any disruptions in its operations or a decrease in consumer demand for its vehicles, or otherwise develops a poor reputation, there could be a material adverse effect on our revenues, operational results or profitability.
+If our brand mix becomes significantly concentrated, and the manufacturer of one or more of those brands experiences any disruptions in its operations or a decrease in consumer demand for its vehicles, or otherwise develops a poor reputation, there could be a material adverse effect on our revenues, operational results or profitability.

-Although we have sought to limit our dependence on any one vehicle brand, we have focused and continue to focus our new vehicle sales operations primarily on mid-line import and luxury brands, and there can be no assurance that our brand mix is appropriate or sufficiently diverse to protect from a significant decline in the desirability of vehicles manufactured by a particular manufacturer.
-At December 31, 2013, our brand mix was weighted 86% towards luxury and mid-line import brands, with the remaining 14% consisting of domestic brands.
-For the year ended December 31, 2013, brands representing 5% or more of our revenues from new vehicle sales were as follows:
+Although we have sought to limit our dependence on any one vehicle brand, there can be no assurance that our brand mix will be appropriate or sufficiently diverse to protect us from a significant decline in the desirability of vehicles manufactured by a particular manufacturer.
+At December 31, 2014, our new vehicle revenue brand mix consists of 47% from mid-line import brands, 39% from luxury brands, and 14% from domestic brands.
+For the year ended December 31, 2014, brands representing 5% or more of our revenues from new vehicle sales were as follows:

-Brand % of Total New Vehicle Revenues
+% of Total New Vehicle

+Brand Revenues

-Honda 20%
+Honda 18%

-Nissan 13%
+Nissan 12%

-Toyota 11%
+Toyota 12%

 BMW 9%

+Mercedes-Benz 8%

 Ford 7%

-Mercedes-Benz 7%

 Lexus 7%

 Acura 5%